nonoteam/NonoConverter/README.md

 ## Rules of commits
 * Commit message consists of a subject line (≤ 50 characters) and body text (optional)
-* The subject line: start with "#issue_number"(if it exists) followed by verb in past form starting with capital letter and don't end with dot
+* The subject line: start with `#issue_number`(for example: `#1`) followed by verb in past form starting with capital letter and don't end with dot
 * The title and body text are separated with empty line
-* The body text can contain several lines, each started with '-', altogether representing the list of changes: what and why (not how)
+* The body text can contain several lines, each started with `-` and capital letter, altogether representing the list of changes: what and why (not how)

 ## Coding standard
 ### File and package names